Choose a type of provider

 If you’re concerned about the quality of care in a California hospital, managed care plan or HMO, or nursing home, or the care provided by registered nurses, here’s information about what to do:

-What To Do If You Have Concern About Quality of Care from a California Physician:
+What To Do If You Have Concern About Quality of Care from a California Doctor:

 http://www.informedpatientinstitute.org/PHYQuality-CA.php